Chris Totten: Career

-In March 2017, Totten entered the 2017 EBSA European Snooker Championship as the number 28 seed, he managed to advance to the final where he defeated Andres Petrov 7–3 in the final to win the championship.
+In March 2017, Totten entered the 2017 EBSA European Snooker Championship as the number 28 seed; he advanced to the final where he defeated Andres Petrov 7–3 in the final to win the championship.
 As a result, Totten was given a two-year card on the professional World Snooker Tour for the 2017–18 and 2018–19 seasons.

+Totten gained a new two-year card in 2024, qualifying through the second event of 2024 Q School.